 Like many other startups, HelioRoast began in a private home.
-After graduating from the University of California at Berkeley and a very pleasant career as a schoolteacher and administrator, Kern Trembath decided to switch gears and roast coffee instead.
+After graduating from the University of California at Berkeley with a degree in political science and a letter in rowing, Kern Trembath had a very pleasant career as a schoolteacher and administrator.
+He then decided to switch gears and roast coffee instead.
 He began with a web search, a hot-air popcorn popper, some excellent green beans from Sweet Marias in Oakland, and lots of optimism.
 He soon discovered what first and second cracks meant, and sugar extrusion on the bean surface, and how to leverage them to produce coffees that he enjoyed drinking.
 Family, friends, and customers soon followed, as did lots more learning.

 Kern's house has solar cells and so he named the company HelioRoast.
 This aligned with his intention to maintain a high green profile in his personal and professional life.
 (For the same reason, HelioRoast uses the USPS to ship its products.)
 This also dictated the kind and size of roaster he eventually purchased: electric!
 At this point in history, electric roasters were small, although there are lots of indications that they will continue to grow larger.
 More web searches led to the world's best (we're not biased....) manufacturer of electric roasters -- Coffee-tech -- which manufactures and ships its machines from just south of Tel Aviv, Israel.
 HelioRoast's FZ-94 maxes at 2.4 KG, which is both artisan-level and orders of magnitude smaller than most 60+ KG commercial roasters.
 He fully expects this love affair to continue regardless of how the business scales in the future.